google/autocxx/book/src/references_etc.md

 Exactly the same issues apply to C++ references _in theory_, but in practice, they usually don't.
-Therefore [`cxx`](https://cxx.rs) has taken the view that we can "trust" a C++ reference to a higher degree than a pointer, and autocxx follows that lead.
+Therefore [`cxx`](https://cxx.rs) has taken the view that we can "trust" a C++ reference to a higher degree than a pointer, and autocxx follows that lead (in fact we 'trust' references even slightly more than cxx).
 In practice, of course, references are rarely return values from C++ APIs so we rarely have to navel-gaze about the trustworthiness of a reference.

-(See also the discussion of [`safety`](safety.md) - if you haven't specified an unsafety policy, _all_ C++ APIs require `unsafe` so the discussion is moot.)
+(See also the discussion of [`safety`](safety.md) - if you haven't specified an unsafety policy, _all_ C++ APIs require `unsafe` so the discussion is moot.

 If you're given a C++ object by pointer, and you want to interact with it, you'll need to figure out the guarantees attached to the C++ object - most